 Expo Native Components (beta)

 The Clerk Expo SDK provides prebuilt native UI components rendered with SwiftUI on iOS and Jetpack Compose on Android.
-These components provide a fully native authentication experience while automatically synchronizing with the JavaScript SDK.
+These components provide a fully native authentication experience for Expo apps.

 Available components